 Non-Discretionary Services.
-In addition to our discretionary investment management services, we also provide non-discretionary investment management services to certain Clients and non-discretionary advisory services to private and public institutions throughout the world.
+In addition to our discretionary investment management services, we also provide non-discretionary investment management and non-discretionary advisory services certain clients.

 Some clients grant PIMCO limited discretion with respect to the assets in their Account ("Non-Discretionary Accounts").
 For example, a Client may require that PIMCO seek the Client's approval prior to any buy or sell transactions in the Client's Account.
-In these instances our ability to transact on behalf of the Client will be limited.
+In these instances, our ability to transact on behalf of the Client will be limited.
 Therefore, a Non-Discretionary Account may not be able to obtain comparable discounts that we may negotiate on aggregated transactions, it may pay higher transaction costs or brokerage commissions, and we may be unable to achieve the most favorable execution depending on the circumstances of the transaction and the limitations of the Account.
 Similarly, a Non-Discretionary Account may not be able to participate in certain investment opportunities.
 For these reasons, a Non-Discretionary Account may achieve lower returns compared to a comparable Account that grants PIMCO full discretion.
-For more information on non-discretionary Accounts, please see "Potential Conflicts Relating to Non-Discretionary Advisory Services" in Item 11.
+For more information on nondiscretionary Accounts, please see "Potential Conflicts Relating to Non-Discretionary Advisory Services" in Item 11.

 Other Services.
-From time to time PIMCO engages in related business activities, including licensing of intellectual property with respect to, for example, the development of methodologies for compiling and calculating a benchmark index.
+PIMCO engages in related business activities, including licensing of intellectual property with respect to, for example, the development of methodologies for compiling and calculating a benchmark index.
 We license or sell our intellectual property rights in such methodologies to third parties who use such methodologies to create and issue investment products that are based on such indices and/or correlated to the underlying components of such indices.
-We also license or sell our intellectual property rights in such methodologies to third parties who use such methodologies to develop a benchmark index or use such methodologies to calculate performance on a financial product.
-In certain cases, such third parties pay us a portion of the subscription or licensing fees they receive in connection with such indices.
-In connection with the licensing of our indices, we will in certain cases receive a fee for entering into certain hedging transactions on behalf of the licensee of the index (or another third party) or for permitting third parties to engage in such hedging transactions.
+We also license or sell our intellectual property rights in such methodologies to third parties who use such methodologies to hedge or reinsurance such investment products or develop a benchmark index or use such methodologies to calculate performance on a financial product.
+In certain cases, such third parties pay us a portion of the subscription or licensing fees they receive in connection with such indices, or a percentage of the total assets allocated to investment products that are based on or reference such indices.
+In connection with the licensing of our indices, we will in certain cases receive a fee for entering into certain hedging transactions on behalf of the licensee of the index (or another third-party) or for permitting third parties to engage in such hedging transactions.

 Other examples of related business activities include, among other things, entities owned by or otherwise affiliated with us or owned by certain Clients that we manage or sponsor, including Clients that are pooled investment vehicles ("PIMCO Funds" or "Funds"), providing loan servicing, consulting, legal, accounting, tax, due diligence, asset management or other services to certain Clients or portfolio companies or other investments directly or indirectly owned by such Clients.
-PIMCO Services LLC, a wholly-owned subsidiary of PIMCO ("PIMCO Services"), serves as a service provider for certain Clients.
-For additional information relating to PIMCO Services please see "Payments Made to Service Providers and Other Third Parties" under Item 5.
+PIMCO Aurora LLC ("PIMCO Aurora") is a wholly-owned subsidiary of PIMCO, and service provider for certain Clients.
+For additional information relating to PIMCO Aurora please see "Payments Made to Service Providers and Other Third Parties" under Item 5.